-Lighting can be either general, working or decor lighting.
-The incandescent or warm general lighting produces a cosy atmosphere of warmth and calm that invites people to stay.
-Very cold, halogenated fluorescent or mercury vapour lights produce a livid effect and are often used in an indirect way or for purely decorative purposes.
+Lighting can be either general, working, or decor lighting.
+The incandescent or warm general lighting produces a cozy atmosphere of warmth and calm that invites people to stay.
+Very cold, halogenated fluorescent or mercury vapor lights produce a livid effect and are often used in an indirect way or for purely decorative purposes.

-The music style and loudness may be a key factor in making customers feel uncomfortable.
-If it is not a bar that specialises in one type of music (such as for instance rock or dubstep) avoid punishing your clients which are not of that kind of taste, as you will make them run away and not come back.
+The music style and loudness may be key factors in making customers feel uncomfortable.
+If it is not a bar that specializes in one type of music (such as instance rock or dubstep) avoid punishing your clients who are not of that kind of taste, as you will make them run away and not come back.

 Bar service as a success factor

 For good service in the bar, there are some very basic tips for customers to stay.
 The first one is to have a smile with attention and a friendly attitude from you and your staff with the customers.
 This is fundamental.